kc-ml2/meent/examples/applications/electric-field-fno/README.md

   in_channels: 1
 ...
 ```
-This will drop a folder with experiement name and datetime under `runs`.
+This will drop a folder with experiment name and datetime under `runs`.

 In the folder, **.hydra** folder, **tensorboard** event file and **model** checkpoint will be saved.